Is Muscle/Mass Genetic and How Does It Affect Skinny Fat?

 Research Participant 1170, Before and After Weigh Loss - Is Muscle/Mass Genetic? - Is Muscle/Mass Genetic and How Does It Affect Skinny Fat?

-They started their regular fat weight loss within safe/healthy Standard BMI at 24.6 — meaning by scientific/medical BMI definition (22, 23, 24, 25, 26), they have no excess regular white/yellow fat (adipose tissue, the main kind of body fat).
-This is literally how doctors discern the difference between healthy weight and being overweight or obese.
-A person cannot have too much regular white/yellow fat and be within safe BMI – it is 100% contrary to and violates the BMI definition (yes, we know the Standard BMI is inaccurate, but it is the current standard (27, 28) and better than no standard at all).
+A person cannot have too much regular white/yellow fat and be within safe BMI – it is 100% contrary to and violates the BMI definition.
+Yes, we know the Standard BMI is inaccurate, but it is the current standard (29, 30) and better than no standard at all.
+More to the point, just because its accuracy is debatable does not mean it can be contradicted and disregarded.

-Research participant 1170 is clearly experiencing normal weight obesity.
-The excess body fat tissue all over their body — which cannot be and is not regular white/yellow fat (adipose tissue) — is skinny fat tissue in the form of thin fat and cellulite.
-They lost even more regular fat weight and got down to BMI 21.3, yet the genetic default muscle/mass (as per the Standard Body Type One) did not magically appear.
+RP 1170 is clearly experiencing normal-weight obesity (66).
+The excess body fat tissue all over their body — which cannot be and is not regular white/yellow fat (adipose tissue) — is skinny fat tissue in the form of thin fat and cellulite (66).
+They lost even more regular fat weight down to a BMI of 21.3, yet the genetic default muscle/mass (as per the Standard Body Type One) did not magically appear.
 The skinny fat tissue is still clearly evident in all the same places it was at BMI 24.6.

-In fact, they could lose regular white/yellow fat tissue all the way down to safe BMI 18.5, and the genetic default muscle/mass that every Standard Body Type One (BT1) has, will not magically appear.
+In fact, they could lose regular white/yellow fat tissue down to a safe minimum BMI of 18.5, and the genetic default muscle/mass that every Standard Body Type One (BT1) has will not magically appear.
 This person is not a Standard BT1.
-They are likely a genetic scientific Body Type Three (BT3)(27), which is defined by how much skinny fat tissue they have relative to vertebrae.
+They are likely a genetic scientific Body Type Three (BT3)(31), which is defined by how much skinny fat tissue they have relative to vertebrae.

 RP 1170 Before & After Weight Loss

-Lost Muscle/Mass Tissue Is Not Replaced By Any Kind Of Fat
+Lost Muscle/Mass Tissue Does Not Become Any Kind Of Fat

 Christian Bale Extreme Weight Loss - Is Muscle/Mass Genetic?